Sathya Sai's vow to fulfill even a casual word given: the story of a mumps epidemic

 I too have taken some vows.
 One of the vows of Sai is that I shall never go back on My promise.
 Once I give My promise to someone, I will never forsake him or distance him from Myself even though he may work against Me or disobey My command.

 The following experience is a sort of elaboration of the above statement.
-It occurred years before Swami made that statement on the 18th of October.
+It occurred years before Swami made that statement in the 18th of October discourse.
 It goes to show that Swami might have stated it on that day but all His life, He has been true to that.

 This episode was narrated to me by my wife Pooja.
 Pooja has been a student of Bhagwan right from her primary education through high school at the Sri Sathya Sai Primary School.
 She completed her Bachelors in Commerce honours degree from the Sri Sathya Sai Institute of Higher Learning.
 That is a whopping 15 years in the direct divine presence of Bhagwan!
 She has several memories and memorable experiences with Swami during that golden period of her life.
 In fact, it was Swami who started her off on her educational journey, making her write the syllable "Aum" in Sanskrit on a black slate, when she was just a toddler.